ashlessscythe/countdown/README.md

 # Delivery Dashboard

-A dashboard application for tracking delivery shipments and user activity in real-time.
+A dashboard application for tracking delivery progress and user activity.

-## Overview
+## Project Overview

-This application processes data from ZMDESNR and VL06O Excel files to provide a real-time dashboard showing:
+The Delivery Dashboard is designed to track and visualize delivery progress and user activity in real-time.
+It processes data from ZMDESNR and VL06O Excel files, transforms the data, and provides a RESTful API for frontend consumption.

-- User ID with shipment information
-- Progress indicators (e.g., "30 out of 75")
-- Current and previous scan times
+## Features

+- Data processing from ZMDESNR and VL06O Excel files
+- Real-time data updates via WebSockets
-- Warehouse-specific data (filtered for configured warehouse)
+- RESTful API for dashboard data

-The system watches for new files in the specified directories and automatically updates the dashboard when new data is available.
+- User activity tracking
+- Delivery progress calculation
+- Scan time tracking

 ## Project Structure